| S (continued) |

 Strangers On a Train (1951)

-In Alfred Hitchcock's thriller:
+In Alfred Hitchcock's thriller - an adaptation from

 - the opening sequence introducing the duality of